MarkPflug/Sylvan/docs/Csv/Options.md

 __DateTimeOffsetFormat__
-The format string used when writing DateTimeOffset values This defaults to null, which will result in values being parsed using the provide `CultureInfo`.
+The format string used when writing DateTimeOffset values This defaults to null, which will result in values being parsed using the provided `CultureInfo`.

 __TimeSpanFormat__
 The format string used when writing TimeSpan values that have to time component.
-This defaults to null, which will result in values being parsed using the provide `CultureInfo`.
+This defaults to null, which will result in values being parsed using the provided `CultureInfo`.

-	/// <summary>
-	/// The format string used when writing DateTime values, or DateOnly values on supported frameworks, that have a time component.
-The default is \"O\".
-	/// </summary>
-	public string?
-DateOnlyFormat { get; set; }

-	/// <summary>
-	/// The format string used when writing TimeOnly values.
-	/// </summary>
-	public string?
-TimeOnlyFormat { get; set; }

 __TimeOnlyFormat__
 The format string used when writing TimeOnly values.
 This option is only available when using .NET 6 or greater.
-This defaults to null, which will result in values being parsed using the provide `CultureInfo`.
+This defaults to null, which will result in values being parsed using the provided `CultureInfo`.

 __DateOnlyFormat__
 The format string used when writing DateOnly values.
 This option is only available when using .NET 6 or greater.
-This defaults to null, which will result in values being parsed using the provide `CultureInfo`.
+This defaults to null, which will result in values being parsed using the provided `CultureInfo`.

 __DateFormat__